Analysis - For markets, euro zone QE no longer unthinkable

 The ECB is already divided on whether to purchase government bonds at all, leading to the departure of two senior German members saying it eases pressure on politicians to reform.

-"The SMP (bond buying programme) is all about providing some stability to the market," said Russell Silberston, head of global interest rates at Investec Asset Management, who manages about $31 billion (19.8 billion pounds) globally.
+"The SMP (bond buying programme) is all about providing some stability to the market," said Russell Silberston, head of global interest rates at Investec Asset Management, who manages about $31 billion globally.

 "But do they then become the buyer of last resort funded by printed money?
 I think that's of a magnitude far greater than what they've done so far.
 As things stand today, it's too far."